moahritz/Pricing-Intangbiles/README.md

 # Pricing-Intangbiles

-repo fro my master thesis
+repo for my master thesis

-test line from RStudio
+test line from RStudio.